Tautulli/Tautulli-Docker/README.md

 Parameters are split into two halves separated by a colon.
 The left side represents the host and the right side the container.

-**Example**: -p external:internal - This shows the port mapping from internal to external of the container.
+**Example**: `-p external:internal` - This shows the port mapping from internal to external of the container.
-So `-p 8181:8181` would expose port 8181 from inside the container to be accessible from the host's IP on port 8181. http://<host_ip>:8181 would show you what's running INSIDE the container on port 8181.
+So `-p 8181:8181` would expose port `8181` from inside the container to be accessible from the host's IP on port `8181`.
+`http://<host_ip>:8181` would show you what's running INSIDE the container on port `8181`.

 | Parameter | Function |
 | :---: | --- |